ebidel/polymer-gmail/README.md

 **Note**: the app is *read only* despite what the permissions popup says.
 Also, most of the buttons don't do anything.
 There's a lot of missing functionality.

+#### Building

+Install [Vulcanize](https://github.com/polymer/vulcanize) (`npm install -g vulcanize`) and run:

+    vulcanize -o vulcanized.html elements.html

+This will create vulcanized.html, which is used in index.html.

 #### Testing

 Hitting http://localhost:8080?debug will bypass Google Sign-in and use mock data for threads.
 Under this